OohBleh/OohBleh.github.io/_posts/2022-2-28-losing-seed.md

 1. (double node) enter $$2$$ or more map nodes on the same floor,
 2. (node dupe) enter the same map node twice,
 3. (node reroll) change the combat in a duplicated combat node, and
-4. (node ladder) climb the map on multiple pathes at once.
+4. (node ladder) climb the map on multiple paths at once.

 By node glitches alone, the player significantly increases their chance of accessing damage-dealing cards, deck manipulation, potions, card removals, card upgrades, and shops from ?-nodes.
 While it may be possible to contrive scenarios for unwinnable glitched runs, they are necessarily more scarce by several orders of magnitude.
 For example, by duplicating combats, the player can turn a $$3$$-combat path into one with $$5$$ or even $$6$$ combats before the burning elite.
 By visiting additional map nodes, the player also changes the floor number during the burning elite fight, and can improve their deck manipulation in this fashion.